Knetic/govaluate/README.md

 Why can't you just write these expressions in code?
 --

 Sometimes, you can't know ahead-of-time what an expression looks like.
-Maybe you've have written a monitoring framework which is capable of gathering a bunch of metrics, then evaluating a few expressions to see if any metrics should be alerted upon.
+Maybe you've written a monitoring framework which is capable of gathering a bunch of metrics, then evaluating a few expressions to see if any metrics should be alerted upon.
 Or perhaps you've got a set of data running through your application, and you want to allow your DBA's to run some validations on it before committing it to a database, but neither of you can predict what those validations will be.

 A lot of people (myself included, for a long time) wind up writing their own half-baked style of evaluation language that fits their needs, but isn't complete.
 Or they wind up baking their monitor logic into the actual monitor executable.
 These strategies may work, but they take time to implement, time for users to learn, and induce technical debt as requirements change.
 This library is meant to cover all the normal C-like expressions, so that you don't have to reinvent one of the oldest wheels on a computer.

 What operators and types does this support?
 --

-Modifiers: + - / *
+Modifiers: + - / * ^ %

 Comparators: > >= < <= == !=